basho/basho_docs/content/riak/kv/2.2.0/add-ons/redis/developing-rra.md

 #### Create a Bucket Type

-If your application organizes data does not include bucket-type and instead only uses bucket to organize its keyspace, the `default` bucket-type can be used by omitting the bucket-type portion of the colon-delimited hierarchical namespaced key.
+If your application organizes data in a way that does not include bucket-type and instead only uses bucket to organize its keyspace, the `default` bucket-type can be used by omitting the bucket-type portion of the colon-delimited hierarchical namespaced key.
 Otherwise said, `test:food` is equivalent to `default:test:food` where the bucket-type is `default`, the bucket is `test`, and the key is `food`.
 For examples here, we will use `rra:test:food` to clearly use a bucket-type.

 If your application organizes data including a bucket-type, ensure that that bucket-type is created in Riak without specifying the data type, so effectively